 Mr. Mickey Imel was a native of Cushing, Oklahoma.
 Mr. Imel was also a part of Coach Wilkinson’s OU Football teams and graduated from OU law in 1959.
 After graduation, Mr. Imel spent time as a municipal court judge in Tulsa before being appointed United States District Attorney for the Northern District of Oklahoma by U.S. Attorney General Bobby Kennedy.
 Mr. Imel joined the Firm in 1966, where he remained until his passing in 2015.
 Mr. Imel was known as a talented and aggressive trial attorney throughout the State of Oklahoma.
 During his career at Moyers Martin Mr. Imel served on the OU Board of Regents and enjoyed spending time with his friends and law partners at Southern Hills.

-This final version of the Firm’s name, Moyers, Martin, Santee & Imel, was maintained until 2014, at which time the partnership officially became known as Moyers Martin, the colloquial name that had been used for the Firm for many years.
+The Firm name, Moyers, Martin, Santee & Imel, was maintained until 2014, at which time the partnership officially became known as Moyers Martin, the colloquial name that had been used for the Firm for many years.

 Moyers Martin is proud of its long history serving private and corporate citizens from across the nation and looks forward to continually providing unparalleled legal representation for many years to come.